Nose / Sinus/ Allergy

 Anterior nose can be examined with speculum and good headlight.
 Posterior nose and postnasal space would require flexible nasoendoscopy.
 Blood tests to exclude systemic causes.

-- Topical silver nitrate cautery or diathermy to seal the small bleeding capillaries
+- Topical silver nitrate cautery or electrical diathermy is used to seal the small bleeding capillaries

 - Nasal packing with Merocel, Surgicel, ribbon gauze or balloon for severe bleeds

 - Selective endoscopic arterial ligation/ embolization for recurrent and severe bleeds

 Allergies of the noseresult in sneezing, itching, runny and block nose.
 Sometimes there is eye, ear and throat itch.
 It can be due to inhalant airborne allergens or food allergies.
 Many adults may develop new allergies even if they were not afflicted previously.
 Untreated allergies increase the risk of sinusitis, chronic coughand asthma.
 Rhinosinusitis can result from acute or chronic nose passages inflammation, infection, polyps, anatomical nose and sinus structure abnormalities like deviated nasal septum and narrow sinus passages.
 Rhinosinusitis can also be aggravated by immune problems, poor general health, lack of important vitamins or minerals.
 Pregnancy may increase swelling in the nose and sinuses.(Read More: More Than a Tickle); (Read More: Beyond A Snort and Sniffle); (Read More: Is This A Cold, Flu, Allergy Or Sinusitis)